royalmadrid/CCx_CN/docs/source/Chapter10.rst

     Figure A-7.
 ZEC Daily Hot Water Consumption for 1990 Before the Retrofit, 1994 After the Retrofit and 1997 After CCSM

-Project 2: Brooke Army Medical Center Continuous CommissioningSM
+项目 2: Brooke Army 医疗中心连续调试
 ---------------------------------------------------------------------

 The Brooke Army Medical Center (BAMC) was a relatively new facility when the Energy Systems Laboratory (ESL) was hired to commission it.
 The facility was operated for the Army by a third-party company, and was operated in accordance with the original design intent.
 As has been discussed throughout this guidebook, the CCSM process looks at the facility as it is being operated and attempts to optimize the energy-using systems.
 This case study illustrates a wide range of CCSM opportunities.